 One of the most proactive measures your business can take is to appoint a company diversity manager — someone who is responsible for monitoring and enforcing corporate standards regarding diversity, inclusion, and tolerance.

 By embracing diversity as a responsibility that requires attention and resources, your business can move from talking about inclusion to actually developing an inclusive and inviting space.
-Again, citing the Dobbins and Kalev study, businesses that appointed a dedicated diversity manager routinely witnessed a 7 to 18 percent increase in employment across traditionally underrepresented groups.

 6. Frequent reassessment

 Even if your diversity program is perfect for today, it likely won’t be sufficient for tomorrow.
 Establish set time periods (e.g., quarterly, annually) where you review all of your existing policies and programs for diversity and inclusion.

 Has your business introduced any new processes that are unintentionally discriminatory?
 Have employees embraced workplace training efforts and made inclusion a priority for your culture?

 By being proactive and regularly revisiting the topic of diversity, your business can make it clear to employees, customers, and vendors that your business wants to create an open, inviting environment for everyone.

 Rather than wasting valuable company resources on diversity programs that are ineffective, take the time to focus your efforts and embrace proven strategies that will have a demonstrated impact.